osu-Norge/osu-rank-tracker/README.md

 <p>A Discord bot that keeps track of members' osu! ranks and updates their roles accordingly.</p>
 </div>

 ⚠️ <b>This bot is not made with scalability in mind.
 It is made for the purpose of being used in the osu!Norge Discord server.
-If you decide to use this code, and you don't have the same role setup as the osu!Norge Discord, it will break.</b> ⚠️
+If you decide to use this code, and you don't have the correct role setup, it will break.</b> ⚠️

 <br>